WebFuzzing/EMB/README.md

 `git checkout tags/v1.0.0`

-Finally, if for any reason you need to swith back to the latest snapshot version, you can run:
+Finally, if for any reason you need to switch back to the latest snapshot version, you can run:

 `git checkout master`